Pilates in Pregnancy

 Before exercising, it is extremely important to get the approval of your Ob/Gyn.
 Doctors usually recommend exercising after the first trimester of pregnancy.
 However, women who used to exercise from before may start right away, naturally provided that your doctor agrees.
 If you are healthy and have a normal pregnancy, where everything is going well, you can exercise up to the last day of pregnancy.

 How quickly you may start exercising after labor depends on how you have given birth.
 If you had a natural childbirth, you may exercise even in 30 to 40 days, provided your doctor agrees.
 Naturally you have to be careful of your abdominal muscles, and especially the vertical rectus, as it has atrophied after nine months.
-If you gave birth by C-section, the doctor must give you the OK.
-You will definitely need to wait for 40 days, even for 2 months.
+If you gave birth by C-section, the doctor must give you permission.
+You will definitely need to wait for 40 days, maybe even for 2 months.

 It will depend on whether you exercised from before.
 But even in this case, you may follow a program at home, guided by an expert, to avoid any wrong moves.